jacamo-lang/jacamo/doc/devs/improve-jacamo-components.md

 ./gradlew
 ```

-The Moise window shows that Bob plays `role1`.
+You can inspect at http://127.0.0.1:3271 that Bob plays `role1`.

 ## 5. Change your application dependencies

 to use the Moise just cloned.

 Create a file `settings.gradle` with the following content:

 ```
 includeBuild '../moise'